DiDacTex/astrometry-android/README.md

 ## Building

+**NOTE: These instructions are a work in progress and are currently incomplete!**

 The building process for Android is summarized by the `build.sh` script in the repo root.
 **However, do not run that script directly!** It needs to be modified for your system.
 Follow this process: